-Do you remember the horror of finding your first gray hair?
+Do you remember finding your first gray hair?
 Looking back, it's funny to think how old we felt at the time.
 Now that we've collected more than a few gray stands, we've learned to accept the inevitable.
 But that doesn't mean letting your gray hair grow out is a hassle-free, or in any way enjoyable experience.
 Despite that, there's no debate: Gray hair is beautiful!
 But if you're feeling unsure about the whole thing, we've answered all your questions, including "What's the best way to let gray hair grow out?"
 Try these foolproof tips for letting gray hair grow out to achieve your most regal mane ever.

 First, face your fears.

 Many women are disheartened by the sight of gray hairs and frantically try to hide this sign of aging.
 But your salt-and-pepper tresses are nothing to be ashamed of.
 The rule of thumb is that 50 percent of people age 50 will have gray hair — so chances are you aren't the only one pondering the gray hair grow-out process.

 "There has always been a fascination with youth and preserving youth," Grace Ilasco, co-owner of California's the Color Lounge, tells the Huffington Post.
 "We need to change that by highlighting natural beauty, and that includes accepting the natural process of our graying hair."